Regranting, Process, Procedures, and W-9

 Regranting Policy

 FIRST receives grants from various Donors which are designated to FIRST Teams.
 These are restricted donations with designations imposed on FIRST by the Donor(s).
-Restricted 2022-2023 grants help FIRST teams cover the cost of FIRST registration and associated materials available through the FIRST Dashboard and FIRST Tech Challenge Storefront.
-At the end of the 2022-2023 season, any unused restricted grants funding remaining in FIRST LEGO League and FIRST Tech Challenge team accounts is returned to the Donor’s account for use at the Donor’s discretion.
+Restricted grants help FIRST teams cover the cost of FIRST registration fees and associated materials available through the FIRST Dashboard and FIRST Tech Challenge Storefront.
+At the end of the each season, any unused restricted grants funding remaining in team accounts is returned to the Donor’s account for use at the Donor’s discretion.

-Should FIRST receive a grant designated to U.S.-based FIRST Robotics Competition teams that is eligible to be passed through, FIRST will “re-grant” the funds to your team as a “pass through” grant.
+Should FIRST receive a grant or donated payment designated to U.S.-based FIRST Robotics Competition teams that is eligible to be passed through, FIRST will “re-grant” the funds to your team as a “pass through” grant.

 All regrant checks are subject to the following guidelines: